 Years of Experience

-When it comes to location, the highest average paycheck (about $204K annually) can be spotted in Los Angeles, Calif.; New York, N.Y. ($204K), Chicago, Ill. ($166K), and Washington, DC ($120K) are the next top-paying cities.
-United States Government, Securities and Exchange Commission (SEC) workers in New York earn the most — approximately $204K per year on average.
+When it comes to location, the highest average paycheck (about $204K per year) can be spotted in Los Angeles, Calif.; New York, N.Y. (around $204K), Chicago, Ill. ($166K), and Washington, DC ($119K) are the next top-paying cities.
+By state, the highest compensation levels appear in New York, where the average salary is about $204K annually.

 Certifications and Degrees

-Certified in Financial Forensics have significantly higher pay than non-accredited workers at $216K annually.
-Acquiring certification to be a Certified Public Accountant is rewarded with median pay of $204K per year.
-Employees who have a B.A. in Bachelor of Arts (BA) make the most here, hauling in around $178K annually.
+Certified in Financial Forensics earn $216K per year, far more than their non-accredited counterparts.
+Certified Public Accountants with credentials can live quite comfortably; median salaries come in at around $204K annually.
+Employees who have a B.A. in Bachelor of Arts (BA) make the most here, hauling in $178K per year.

 Benefits and Perks

-Only two in five survey participants receive paid vacation and sick leave.
-A 401(k) program is available, and close to one-half use it to save for retirement.
-Almost all workers have health insurance, and benefits for a large number of survey participants also include dental insurance.
-Other privileges include tuition reimbursement, a company cell phone, flexible hours, and a casual working environment.
+Unfortunately, a minority of employees — about 42 percent — are presented with both paid vacation and sick leave.
+Close to one-half of workers set aside retirement funds in an employer-sponsored 401(k).
+For the vast majority of respondents, benefits include health insurance, and a large number of survey participants get dental coverage, too.
+Other privileges include tuition reimbursement, a subsidized cell phone, flexible hours, and a casual working environment.